-- Depreciation is charged on each main class of tangible asset as follows: land and assets in the course of construction are not depreciated.
-Buildings, installations and fittings are depreciated on their revalued amount over the assessed remaining life of the asset as advised by the professional valuers; - ii) Impairments, where incurred in the year, are separately identified in note 13 and charged to the funds of the charity where caused by price fluctuations and
+- i) Depreciation is charged on each main class of tangible asset as follows: land and assets in the course of construction are not depreciated.
+Buildings, installations and fittings are depreciated on their revalued amount over the assessed remaining life of the asset as advised by the professional valuers; ii) Impairments, where incurred in the year, are separately identified in note 13 - Impairments, where incurred in the year, are separately identified in note 13 and charged to the funds of the charity where caused by price fluctuations and to the Statement of Financial Activities for the year when the impairment was recognised.

-- to the Statement of Financial Activities for the year when the impairment was recognised. - iii) The estimated remaining life of the assets are split between engineering (15 years) and structure (45 years).
+iii) The estimated remaining life of the assets are split between engineering (15 years) and structure (45 years).